abhijit-c/LatinTranslations/Georgics/src/book4.md

 - Both *rumperet* and *frenaret* are imperfect subjunctives, fitting inside *cum* implying *cum* clause.
 Likely circumstancial.
 Could be concessive too.

-      First in the spring he was gathering roses and in the fall he was gathering apples, and although sorrowful winter was even now breaking stones with it's cold and restraining the courses of the rivers with its ice, that man was already cutting the hair of the soft hyacinthus, chiding
+      First in the spring he was gathering a rose and in the fall he was gathering apples, and although sorrowful winter was even now breaking stones with it's cold and restraining the courses of the rivers with its ice, that man was already cutting the hair of the soft hyacinthus, chiding